tufts-carpentries/python-novice-gapminder/_episodes/04-built-in.md

 ~~~
 {: .error}

-## Functions may have default values for some arguments.
+## Functions may have default values for some arguments

 *   `round` will round off a floating-point number.
 *   By default, rounds to zero decimal places.